 No signature due to COVID-19 remote working arrangements

 Encl.

-Guthán/Phone + 353 (0) 1 8589601 Facs/Fax + 353 (0) 1 8589609 Íosghlao/Lo-call 1890 245 545 Communication of the Irish Human Rights and Equality Commission with regard to the Information submitted by Ireland on 8 June 2021 on the execution of the judgment of the Grand Chamber in O'Keeffe v.
+Communication of the Irish Human Rights and Equality Commission with regard to the Information submitted by Ireland on 8 June 2021 on the execution of the judgment of the Grand Chamber in O'Keeffe v.
 Ireland.